core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

   See CoRE point-to-point responses at <https://github.com/core-wg/echo-request-tag/blob/master/point-to-point.md> and on CoRE mailing list.

+    * Add subsection "Characterization of Echo Applications". .
+    * Replace "blacklist" terminology with "deny-list"
+    * Remove duplicate statement from Echo introduction.
+    * Reference updates:
+      * QUIC is now RFC9000; precise section given as amplification reference.
+      * Add note for RFC editor that RFC6347 can be upgraded to DTLS 1.3 if C321 overtakes C280
+    * Editorial fixes
+      * Rewording of a confusing sentence in amplification mitigation
+      * overheads -> overhead

 * Changes since draft-ietf-core-echo-request-tag-11 (addressing GenART, TSVART, OpsDir comments)

     * Explain the size permissible for responses before amplification mitigation by referring to the QUIC draft for an OK factor, and giving the remaining numbers that led to it.
 The actual number is reduced from 152 to 136 because the more conservative case of the attacker not sending a token is considered now.